Hashi-corp/market-mentor-api/README.md

 - 📈 **Stock Info**: Get comprehensive, real-time data for any NSE/BSE stock (price, market cap, volume, ranges, financial metrics, sector, etc.)
 - 📰 **News Summaries**: Aggregates and summarizes news from Economic Times, Moneycontrol, Business Standard, and Google News
-- 🤖 **Ask About Stock**: Ask any question about a stock and get an LLM-powered answer
+- 🤖 **Q/A on Stock data**: Ask any question about a stock and get an LLM-powered answer
 - 🖥️ **Gradio UI**: Clean, persistent, and responsive interface with side-by-side tables
 - ⚡ **FastAPI Backend**: Modular, production-ready API
 - 🗃️ **Planned Redis Integration**: Future-proofed for persistent, scalable caching